-- Click Start and Control Panel. - 2 Click Customize colors under Appearance and Personalization. - 3 Click Open classic appearance properties for more color options.
-The Appearance Settings window appears. - 4 Select Windows Aero from the Color scheme options on the Appearance tab. - 5 Click OK.
+- Click Start and Control Panel. - 2 Click Customize colors under Appearance and Personalization. - 3 Click Open classic appearance properties for more color options. - 4 Select Windows Aero from the Color scheme options on the Appearance tab. - 5 Click OK.

 For information about the Windows Aero features, such as Windows Flip 3D, see Windows Help and Support.